opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_hide_or_show_widgets.rst

 .. rst-class:: block-step

-    3 + Now that we have a clean base, we can add a related dataset filter.
-Here, we will retrieve the Country filter that already is an existing facet on the dataset published on Data.
-Right under the chart visualization, retrieve the Country filter using the `odsFacets <https://help.opendatasoft.com/widgets/#/api/ods-widgets.directive:odsFacets>`_ widget (again, feel free the check the widget documentation for a reminder of how it should be configured!).
+    3 + Add a filter related to the chosen dataset, using the `odsFacets <https://help.opendatasoft.com/widgets/#/api/ods-widgets.directive:odsFacets>`_ widget.
+Here, we retrieve the Country filter that already is an existing facet on the dataset published on Data.

 .. code-block:: html